mfryf2/remove-background/README.md

 # remove-background
-A web tool to remove image bacound.
+A web tool to remove image background.